Mario-Ernesto Rodríguez

-Mario-Ernesto Rodríguez Berutti (born 4 September 1976 in Montevideo) is a Uruguayan-born former Italian footballer.
+Mario-Ernesto Rodríguez Berrutti (born 4 September 1976 in Montevideo) is a Uruguayan-born former Italian footballer.

 At the age of 19, Rodríguez moved from C.A.
 Progreso in his native Uruguay to Germany to join the Regionalliga Nord side Kickers Emden.
 He spent a year in the Dutch Eredivisie with FC Groningen, making 28 appearances, and later played one game for the Stuttgarter Kickers in the 2.
-Fußball-Bundesliga.
+Bundesliga.
 He spent the rest of his footballing career in the lower German Oberliga and retired from the sport in 2008.

-Rodríguez now lives with his family on Majorca where he is a hotelier.
+Rodríguez now lives with his family on Mallorca where he is a hotelier.